SeedV/SeedLang/design/seed_vm.md

 All the SeedLang values are objects from SeedLang's perspective.
 They all support properties and functions like `name`, `type`, `doc`, `toString()`, etc.
-But in SeedVm, `Nil`, `Boolean` and `Number` are implemented by primitive number types, other types are implemented by objects of the host language.
+But in SeedVm, `Nil`, `Boolean` and `Number` are implemented with primitive number types, other types are implemented with objects of the host language.

 The description of 8 value types are listed as follows: